olliechan92/minions/README.md

 ### 4. Impact of President Joe Biden's tweets on vaccination rate
 ![Tweet's impact on vaccination rate](https://github.com/olliechan92/minions/blob/main/Charts_and_images/tweets_impact.jpg?raw=true)
-*The red lines indicates when the President tweeted about vaccination*
+*Red lines indicate when the President tweeted about vaccination*
 - From the previous observations we know that Joe Biden's sentiment towards getting vaccinated is positive and he also has a high level of influence on Twitter as compared to Boris Johnson on the same issue.
 - The assumption then is that Joe Biden's tweets should have a positive and powerful impact on Covid-19's vaccination rate in USA.
 - However, as shown in the below graph of Joe Biden's tweet date vs number of new vaccinations, there is no obvious trend to support our assumption.
 It is therefore inconclusive.